zilishen/documentation/content/nms/admin-guides/configuration/configure-with-config.md

 ## Overview

-NGINX Management Suite can be configured using a file.
-The default configuration file is located on the path **/etc/nms/nms.conf**.
+You can configure NGINX Management Suite using a file, which is located at **/etc/nms/nms.conf** by default.

-**nms.conf** is a YAML configuration file used by NGINX Management Suite.
-This file contains settings and options that determine how the software works.

-The options in the file include settings for the user and group that non-privileged processes should run as; the CA cert file used for TLS server; the URL for NGINX Management Suite; the choice of whether the software should run in development mode or daemon mode; the root directory for Dqlite data; as well as various settings pertaining to logging, modules, and services.
+Examples of settings and options include:

+- The certificate authority (CA) file used for TLS
+- The URL for NGINX Management Suite
+- The root directory for Dqlite data
+- If NGINX Management Suite should run in development or daemon mode
+- Additional settings related to logging, modules and services

+These options can be set for the user and group that non-privileged processes should use.

 ## Example configuration